syntacticNaCl/wordpress-helpers/readme.md

 the WordPress extensions provided by this package are loaded *before* regular plugins.

 Currently, composer assets must be installed manually.

+## Features

++ Custom, non-colliding implementation of Twitter Bootstrap hooked into WordPress administration screens.
++ Extensible PHP classes wrapping various WordPress functions and methods for easily implementing or hooking:
+  + custom post types
+  + metaboxes
+  + quick editor
+  + eloquent post meta
++ Adds the ability to relate posts types in a 1-1, non-hierarchical via a new posts_pivot database table.

 ## PHP Classes